wtavi00/mcp_server/README.md

 - GitHub account
 - Alpaca API keys (with paper or live trading access)
 - Claude for Desktop or another compatible MCP client

+2. Create and activate a virtual environment and Install the required packages:

+    **Option A: Using pip (traditional)**

+    ```bash
+    python3 -m venv myvenv
+    source myvenv/bin/activate  # On Windows: myvenv\Scripts\activate
+    pip install -r requirements.txt
+    ```

+    **Option B: Using uv (modern, faster)**

+    To use uv, you'll first need to install it.
+See the [official uv installation guide](https://docs.astral.sh/uv/getting-started/installation/) for detailed installation instructions for your platform.
+    ```bash
+    uv venv myvenv
+    source myvenv/bin/activate # On Windows: myvenv\Scripts\activate
+    uv pip install -r requirements.txt
+    ```
+    **Note:** The virtual environment will use the Python version that was used to create it.
+If you run the command with Python 3.10 or newer, your virtual environment will also use Python 3.10+.
+If you want to confirm the version, you can run `python3 --version` after activating the virtual environment.